 In the Sessions tab, you can also select individual or multiple sessions, using the checkboxes to the left of the sessions in the list, in order to perform a number of actions that appear onscreen:

 Use this button to permanently delete the selected session(s) from the workspace.
-Deleted sessions will no longer show in Backstage or in the app.
+Deleted sessions will no longer show in Backstage or in the event.

 Use this button to create a duplicate of the selected session(s).